 Documentation understood as document is any communicable material (such as text, video, audio, etc., or a combination thereof) used to explain some attributes of an object, system or procedure.
 (Wikipedia)

 Take tours of the Rockefeller Library, the Athenaeum and the RISD Library.
-Then spend the rest of the day wandering in either, noting your experiences.
+Then spend the rest of the day wandering in one location, noting your experiences.

-How do we come across information/ideas/forms that we don’t know exists.
+How do we come across information/ideas/forms that we don’t know exist?

 “For the most part, it is easy these days to find what you’re looking for; one hallmark of digital efficiency is that the more specific the query, the more efficient the querybased search.
 Megan and Rick [Prelinger], however, would like to help you find what you are not looking for.
 Between the two of them they’ve seen a lot, which is why they’ve built their lives-and this reconsidered version of the small private library-around the question of how to make certain that there are still surprises to be had.”
 (Lewis-Kraus, Gideon.
 “A World in Three Aisles.’
 Harper’s Magazine, May 2007, p47)